awnto/rinix/README.md

 Run both Android and Linux Simultaneously
 No harm to Android system

-using termux , termux-api apps

 for audio,mic we use pulseaudio modules

-for video output you can use vnc client we are currenty working on native video output and android cam as webcam
+we are currenty working on android cam as webcam

 Features :-
-audio,microphone support on proot linux distro automatic boot with termux app(optional) full x11 support with openGL
+audio,microphone support on proot linux distro native display , full x11 support with openGL

 Tags :-
-audio for proot Linux distro in termux run GNU/Linux on android automatic run linux with termux
+audio for Linux distro in android run GNU/Linux on android automatic run linux with android
 Desktop on Android
 Android as Desktop